gradenGnostic/HyLauncher/README.md

 # Gaia Launcher - Hytale Launcher

-Gaia is a modern, open-source mod manager and community hub for Hytale, built with Electron and React.
+Gaia is a modern, open-source mod manager for Hytale, built with Electron.
 It provides an intuitive interface for discovering, installing, and managing mods from Orbis.place.

 ## Features